Watch the tutorial video to understand inter-image spacing.

-By default, your layouts will be made with zero padding between adjacent image frames.
+By default, your layouts will be created with zero padding between adjacent image frames.

-Change the spacing slider, and then apply a new layout to the page.
+Move the spacing slider on the Book or Page editor, and then apply a new layout to the page.